fbpx

 • Relationship with the Victim: The victim must be a spouse, former spouse, cohabitant, fiancé, dating partner, or parent of the defendant’s child.

-• No Serious Injury: Unlike other domestic violence charges, 243(e) does not require the victim to have sustained a serious injury.
+• No Serious Injury Required: Unlike other domestic violence charges, 243(e) does not require the victim to have sustained a serious injury or any visible mark.

 3. Penalties for a 243(e) Conviction A conviction for a 243(e) charge can result in:

-• Mandatory participation in a batterer’s treatment program
+• Mandatory participation in a 52-week batterer’s treatment program.

-In addition to these penalties, a 243(e) conviction can have lasting consequences, including a criminal record that may affect employment, housing, and more.
+In addition to these penalties, a 243(e) conviction can have lasting consequences, including a criminal record that may affect employment, housing, professional licenses, and immigration status.

 4. Defending Against a 243(e) Charge Several defenses can be used to fight a 243(e) charge, such as:

-• False Accusations: Demonstrating that the allegations are false or fabricated.
+• False Accusations: Demonstrating that the allegations are false, exaggerated, or fabricated out of anger or revenge.

-• Lack of Willful Intent: Proving that the defendant did not act willfully or with the intention to cause harm.
+• Lack of Willful Intent: Proving that the contact was accidental and that the defendant did not act willfully or with the intention to use force.

 Chris Cain Law will thoroughly investigate your case and develop a defense strategy tailored to your specific circumstances.